Bas Burger

 Bas Burger (born 1970) is a Dutch business executive known for his work in the international telecom industry.
-Currently CEO, Global Services, BT, he is a contributor to the World Economic Forum and is on the Committee for Economic Development.
+Currently CEO, Business, BT, he is a contributor to the World Economic Forum and is on the Committee for Economic Development.

 After starting his career with the telecom companies Fifth Generation Systems, PTT Telecom, and KPN in the early 1990s, in 2002 he was appointed CEO of KPN Entercom Solutions BV.
 In 2006 Burger was appointed executive vice president of Getronics NV, a Dutch IT company.

 In 2008 Burger was appointed CEO of BT in the Benelux, which gave him oversight for BT business in Belgium, the Netherlands and Luxembourg.
 He was appointed president of global commerce in 2011, and in 2013, he was appointed president of BT in the Americas, a role he held until 2017.

 Early life and education

 Bas Burger was born in 1970 in the Netherlands.
 From 1989 until 1993 Burger attended Hogeschool Utrecht in the Netherlands, graduating with a BBA.
 He subsequently attended the University of Bradford in the United Kingdom from 1993 until 1995, where he earned his master of business administration.